 When to Go Fishing For Spring Red Drum

-Tides and Timing
+Tides and Timing for Drum Fishing

 Some angler’s may ask which tide is better.
 The truth is, they both have something to offer.
 If the tide is falling (high to low) the angler should look for adjacent points for the set up.
 Keep in mind that the red drum like to travel to slightly deeper water adjacent to the flats during this time, in their attempts to ambush the bait.
 If the tide is rising (low to high), then the shallower or “skinny” waters will be your better bet.
 Areas such as flats near the shore, oyster bars, and in the breakers are great places.

-It’s important to know your boat draft so you don’t go aground.
-Our boat, for example has an 18-inch draft, which tends to make large waves in shallow water a tricky situation – especially with increased wind and current, which can make the breakers at times a tad scary.
+It’s important to know your boat's draft so you don’t run aground.
+Our boat, for example has an 18" draft, which tends to make large waves in shallow water a tricky situation – especially with increased wind and current, which can make the breakers at times a tad scary.
 You can also find some areas that go from shallow to deep in the upper shoals of the inner Middle Grounds.
 These areas are great for catching drum, especially during the outgoing tide, because some areas have slopes and go from shallow to deep which make great ambush points.
 Areas near buoys eight and 10 are also good places to try.

 Gear For Monster Redfish